crawsome/GuitarScaleChart/README.md

 # GuitarScaleChart
 A guitar scale chart for all the popular scales, modes, and keys.
+Written for Python 3, not tested in Python 2.

 # How to use
-    scalecharts.py
+    python scalecharts.py

-# How to navigate
+# How to navigate (gif link)
 http://i.imgur.com/rILNroA.gif